alhajee/alhajee/README.md

 Here are some ideas to get you started:
 -->
 - 🌍 I'm based in Kano, Nigeria
-- 🔭 I’m currently building robust Microservices with Node, MongoDB, Kubernetes & RabbitMQ
+- 🔭 I’m currently building robust Microservices API with Node, MongoDB, Kubernetes & RabbitMQ
 - 🌱 I’m currently learning Kubernetes
 - 👯 I’m looking to collaborate on interesting projects
 - 🤔 I’m looking for help getting a new Role